 Pat has served in his current role as director, and formally as an associate director, since 2010.
 His at large position serves all of Yamhill County.

-Pat also is the Vice President of Oregon Association of Conservation Districts, as Treasurer of Teens & Oregon Mustangs, Inc., Vice President of Oregon Horse Country, a subsidiary of Wilsonville Chamber of Commerce, and a member of the St. Paul Rodeo Association.
+Pat’s many other hats include the current residing President of Oregon Association of Conservation Districts, Treasurer of Teens & Oregon Mustangs, Inc., Vice President of Oregon Horse Country, a subsidiary of Wilsonville Chamber of Commerce, and a member of the St. Paul Rodeo Association.

 As owner of Horse Boarding Stables, Pat and his family offer an array of equine services.
 His wife and son, Susan and Josh, train horses and people while his daughter-in-law, Erica, conducts lessons, camps and trail rides for children.
 Pat is 5th generation Hawaiian born – but has happily planted Oregon roots to be near his family.
 He enjoys riding dirt bikes, playing golf and the many other outdoor activities Oregon has to offer.